-- Employees with less than twelve (12) months continuous service may apply to take up fifty-two (52) weeks of special unpaid parental leave in accordance with the relevant University policy, as amended from time to time. - Where an Employee takes paid parental or adoption leave in accordance with this clause, the twenty-six (26) week paid period will run concurrently with the Employee's entitlement to unpaid parental leave under the Fair Work Act.

-28.7 Transfer to a Safe Position

-- a) If illness, risks arising out of pregnancy, or hazards connected with the work assigned to the Employee make it inadvisable for the pregnant Employee to continue in her present duties: - (i) the duties will be modified; or - (ii) the Employee may be transferred to a safe position at the same classification level until the Employee commences Parental Leave. - b) The University and the pregnant Employee will comply with the requirements set out in the NES relating to Transfer to a Safe Position.
+- If the pregnancy of an Employee results in a medically defined late pregnancy miscarriage, a stillbirth, or a perinatal death, the pregnant Employee retains an entitlement to take up to fourteen (14) weeks paid parental leave. - (i) This paid parental leave is subject to the Employee providing a certificate from an appropriate registered health practitioner stating that the Employee is unfit to return to work, and specifying the period for which they are unfit to return to work. - (ii) For the avoidance of doubt, this entitlement to paid parental leave is separate to any entitlement to Personal Leave. - 28.2 The paid and unpaid parental leave entitlement may be shared between Employee Couples assuming the role of Primary Caregiver in accordance with the relevant University policy, as amended from time to time. - 28.3 Where an Employee utilises paid parental or adoption leave and paid partner leave, the maximum payment to the Employee will not exceed twenty-six (26) weeks' pay. - 28.4 Employees with less than twelve (12) months continuous service may apply to take up fiftytwo (52) weeks of special unpaid parental leave in accordance with the relevant University policy, as amended from time to time. - 28.5 Where an Employee takes paid parental or adoption leave in accordance with this clause, the twenty-six (26) week paid period will run concurrently with the Employee's entitlement to unpaid parental leave under the Fair Work Act. - 28.6 Transfer to a Safe Position - a) If illness, risks arising out of pregnancy, or hazards connected with the work assigned to the Employee make it inadvisable for the pregnant Employee to continue in her present duties: - (i) the duties will be modified; or - (ii) the Employee may be transferred to a safe position at the same classification level until the Employee commences Parental Leave. - b) The University and the pregnant Employee will comply with the requirements set out in the NES relating to Transfer to a Safe Position. - 28.7 Partner Leave - a) An Employee who is not a Primary Caregiver is entitled to a period of paid partner leave listed in Clause 28.2. - b) If an Employee's partner has a pregnancy that terminates, gives birth to a stillborn child or the child dies following the birth, the Employee is entitled to such a period of paid personal leave or unpaid leave for a period certified as necessary by a registered medical practitioner, subject to availability of such leave.

-28.8 Partner Leave

-- a) An Employee who is not a Primary Cargiver is entitled to a period of paid partner leave listed in Clause 28.2. - b) If an Employee's partner has a pregnancy that terminates, gives birth to a stillborn child or the child dies following the birth, the Employee is entitled to such a period of paid personal leave or unpaid leave for a period certified as necessary by a registered medical practitioner, subject to availability of such leave.

-28.9 Return to Work
+28.8 Return to Work

-- a) An Employee returning to work from parental leave is entitled to return to their preparental leave position or where that position no longer exists an available position for which the Employee is qualified and suited nearest in status and pay to their preparental position. - b) Employees returning from parental leave have the right to request flexible working arrangements (this can include seeking part time work).
+a) An Employee returning to work from parental leave is entitled to return to their preparental leave position or where that position no longer exists an available position for which the Employee is qualified and suited nearest in status and pay to their preparental position.

+- b) Employees returning from parental leave have the right to request flexible working arrangements (this can include seeking part time work).
 Any such requests will be managed in accordance with the relevant provisions of the Fair Work Act.
 Such requests must be made at least six (6) weeks prior to the expected return date. - c) An Employee who has returned to work on a part time basis may revert to full time employment at the same classification level within twelve (12) months of returning from parental leave.
 The University and an Employee may agree to set a fixed date for the Employee to revert to full time employment within the twelve (12) month period.

-28.10 Child Rearing Leave
+28.9 Child Rearing Leave